LiorSinai/liorsinai.github.io/_posts/2022-12-03-denoising-diffusion-1-spiral.md

 $$

 The first term is the loss for the forward process but because this is fixed and has no parameters we can ignore it.
-The second term is called the "reconstruction error" and we can ignore it too.
+The second term is called the "reconstruction error" and we can ignore it too because it only affects one time step.
+(The reconstruction error is more important for VAEs.)
 The last term is the KL divergence between two normal distributions which has a [known formula][kl-divergence].
 However [Ho et. al.][Ho-2020] show that by substituting into that we can simplifier much further: